FarronF/limerick-council-meetings/meetings/2023/05/16-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th April 2023.md

  €3,000 to Ferrybridge Water Sports Club.

- €1,000 to Pallaskenry Senior Citizens.---
+ €1,000 to Pallaskenry Senior Citizens.
+---
 5

 On the proposal of Councillor Keary, seconded by Councillor Sheahan, it was agreed to